-PN11.2 Give all members of our community opportunities to experience, appreciate, and participate in volunteer stewardship of the natural environment.
-Ensure that the many benefits and opportunities provided by this work reaches all Olympia's communities equitably.
+PN11.2 Give all members of the community opportunities to experience, appreciate, and participate in volunteer stewardship of the natural environment.
+Ensure that the many benefits and opportunities provided by this work reach all of Olympia's communities equitably.

-Commented [KF40]: Moved to pollution section above

-PN11.3 Honor and incorporate Indigenous history, knowledge, stewardship practices, cultural connections to the land, and promote outcomes related to Tribal treaty rights.

-PN11.43 Provide environmental education programs, classes, and tours that teach outdoor recreation skills and foster an understanding and appreciation for the natural environment.
-Ensure that such opportunities are culturally appropriate and accessible to all.

-PN11.54 Provide outreach, education and technical support to local community groups and neighborhoods who want to monitor and care for their local park or natural area.

-PN11.65 Foster a sense of place and community pride by carefully stewarding the trees, plants, and wildlife unique to Puget Sound.
+- PN11.3 Honor and incorporate Indigenous history, knowledge, stewardship practices, cultural connections to the land, and promote outcomes related to Tribal treaty rights. - PN11.4 Provide environmental education programs, classes, and tours that teach outdoor recreation skills and foster an understanding and appreciation for the natural environment.
+Ensure that such opportunities are culturally appropriate and accessible to all. - PN11.5 Provide outreach, education and technical support to local community groups and neighborhoods who want to monitor and care for their local park or natural area. - PN11.6 Foster a sense of place and community pride by carefully stewarding the trees, plants, and wildlife unique to Puget Sound.
 Preserve the Indigenous history of stewardship on these lands since time immemorial.

-A trail leads into SquaxinPriest Point Park